wolfSSL/wolfssl/wrapper/rust/README.md

 # wolfSSL Rust Wrapper

 The wolfSSL Rust wrapper currently consists of a single Rust crate named `wolfssl-wolfcrypt`.
-This crate provides wrappers for the cryptographic algorithms supported by wolfCrypt in the wolfSSL library.
+The `wolfssl-wolfcrypt` crate is a Rust wrapper for the wolfCrypt cryptographic algorithms portion of the wolfSSL C library.

-The `wolfssl-wolfcrypt` crate is intended to be published to [crates.io](https://crates.io/) and can be used by including it in your project's `Cargo.toml` file.

-It can also be built locally from within the wolfssl C library repository to test changes to the C library using the Rust API.

-## Locally building the wolfssl-wolfcrypt crate
+## Locally building and testing the wolfSSL Rust Wrapper

 First, configure and build wolfssl C library.